-The Management Board considers the risks to be manageable and the survival of the MorphoSys Group not to be endangered at the time of the current report.
-This statement is true for all relevant single entities and for the MorphoSys Group.
+The Management Board considers the risks to be manageable and the survival of the MorphoSys AG not to be endangered at the time of the current report.
 As described, MorphoSys regularly monitors its risks via an effective RMS which is subject to continuous improvements.
 Assuming no further deterioration in global business or the financial and regulatory environment, MorphoSys considers itself well prepared to meet all future challenges.